A scalable sequential adaptive cubic regularization algorithm for optimization with general equality constraints: Global convergence

 \end{theorem} \begin{proof} Since the result is trivial if $c(x_l)=0$ for all sufficiently large $l$, we consider an arbitrary infeasible iteration $x_l$ such that $\|c(x_l)\|>0$.
-Our first aim is to show that Algorithm \ref{Alg2} cannot stop at such a point. \\The Lipschitz continuity of $\|c(x)\|$ from Assumption (A1) gives that
+Our first aim is to show that Algorithm \ref{Alg2} ($\mathrm{SSARC_{q}K}$) cannot stop at such a point.